StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 ### Overhead

 Request tracing adds a small, fixed amount of CPU overhead for each HTTP request header that gets injected and observed.
 The exact amount is dependent on the system that it is ran on, so we advise to enable this feature first in an acceptance environment to observe the impact before moving to production.
-The sidecar proxy takes a minimum of 25Mb of memory per pod is deployed with, up to a maximum of 40Mb.
+The sidecar proxy takes a minimum of 25Mb of memory per pod it is deployed with, up to a maximum of 40Mb.

 ## Add the trace header id to an existing proxy

-To add the `X-Request-Id` header form an existing proxy, two properties are important:
+To add the `X-Request-Id` header from an existing proxy, two properties are important:

-1. Each request/response pair has to get a unique id
+1. Each request/response pair has to get a unique id.
-2. The `X-Request-Id` header should be added to both request and response, in order to be observed on both client and server
+2. The `X-Request-Id` header should be added to both request and response, in order to be observed on both client and server.

 ### Add the trace header id in envoy

 In envoy, the `X-Request-Id` header can be enabled by setting `generate_request_id: true` and `always_set_request_id_in_response: true` for [http connections](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto)

 ## Instrument your application

 It is also possible to add the `X-Request-Id` header form either the client side to each request, or on the server side to each response.
-It is impolrtant to assure each request/response gets a unique `X-Request-Id` value.
+It is important to assure each request/response gets a unique `X-Request-Id` value.
 Also, the `X-Request-Id` requires that if an id is already present in a request, the response should contain that same id.

 ## Supported systems/technologies